Last updated July 27, 2017.

 Unlike other states that require the Family Nurse Practitioner (FNP) to work under the supervision of a physician, in 2008, FNPs in Colorado were granted absolute autonomy by legislation that included the medical authority to work independently within their scope of practice.

-As a practitioner of family health, your chosen area of care provides the diversity to work with patients of all ages across the lifespan and in an array of settings.
-In 2011, PBS NewsHour reported on the first FNPs in Colorado to provide cost-effective healthcare as an independent primary care clinic for underserved rural areas.
-With grants and the support of the Affordable Care Act in 2010, FNPs have made great strides in establishing themselves as independent clinicians in the State of Colorado.
+As a primary care provider of family health, your chosen area of care provides the diversity to work with patients of all ages across the lifespan and in an array of settings.
+FNPs in Colorado are able to provide cost-effective healthcare in both urban settings and in underserved rural areas.
+With grants and the continued evolution of health care and health care reform, FNPs have made great strides in establishing themselves as independent clinicians in the State of Colorado.

-As a progressive state, Colorado has anticipated the physician shortage and the additional 540,000 residents that may have access to healthcare in 2014 and has provided promotional efforts to increase practicing FNPs to strengthen the current primary care workforce.
-According to the research study in 2013 by the Robert Wood Johnson Foundation, approximately 50 percent of the nation’s 106,073 nurse practitioners are effectively working in primary care and provide a balance of affordable and effective care.
+As a progressive state, Colorado anticipated the physician shortage and the state residents that gained access to healthcare as a result of health care reform and has provided promotional efforts to increase practicing FNPs to strengthen the current primary care workforce.
+According to a research study in done by the Robert Wood Johnson Foundation, approximately 50 percent of the nation's 106,073 nurse practitioners are effectively working in primary care and provide a balance of affordable and effective care.

 Family Nurse Practitioner Curriculum in Colorado